 Blair attended Lock Haven University where he competed as a Division I athlete and attained a BS degree in sports administration with a minor in coaching in 2004.
 Highlights for Blair during his collegiate career was becoming an AAU Freestyle Grand National Champion in 2001 along with place finishes at the Penn State Open and East Strousburg Open.
 Blair also is a current MMA competitor, fighting out of Branford, Conn. at Calandrelli Brazilian Jiu-Jitsu where he has a current record of 7-5.

 Blair hails from New Jersey where he graduated from Middletown High School South.
 He was a three time N.J.
 State Place Finisher (fifth, third and fourth), a four-time district champion, four-time region place finisher, and a four-time N.J.
 Freestyle High School State Champion.

 Blair’s tremendous experience as an athlete and coach will help Wesleyan continue to develop and foster more champions in the future.

-Graduating from Wesleyan in 2004 after wrestling at the upper-level weights during his four-year career, Matt Moran will be assisting Drew Black for a third season as he was on board the coaching staff the year after his graduaton in 2004-05, and rejoined the ranks in 2011-12.
+Graduating from Wesleyan in 2004 after wrestling at the upper-level weights during his four-year career, Matt Moran will be assisting Drew Black for a sixth season as he was on board the coaching staff the year after his graduaton in 2004-05, and rejoined the ranks in 2011-12.
 Matt compiled a solid 34-28 dual-match record as a four-year starter, beginning his career at 197 pounds and finishing as a heavyweight his last two seasons.
-He was ranked third in the NECCWA as a senior.
-Residing in Bloomfield, Conn. with his wife, Rebecca, Matt is employed full-time as vice-president of operations for TicketNetwork in South Windsor.
+He was ranked third in the NEWA in the heavyweight division as a senior.
+Residing in Bloomfield, Conn. with his wife, Rebecca, and son, Daniel, Matt is employed full-time as vice-president of operations for TicketNetwork in South Windsor.